torabzadeh/sdaza/_posts/2023-07-31-statistical-power.md

 We can also use other metrics (e.g., average or counts).
-For instance, we can define an experiment for the number of visits (counts).
-The simulator will use a Poisson distribution where the only parameter, $$\lambda$$ (lambda), is the mean number of events.
-In this example, we set a baseline rate (lambda) of 1.2 visits and a relative increase of $$0.05 (1.2*1.05) = 1.26$$, with a control group of 3000 users and a treatment with 5000 users:
+For instance, we can design an experiment where the outcome is the number of visits (counts).
+The simulator will use a Poisson distribution with the parameter, $$\lambda$$ (lambda) or the mean number of events.
+In this example, I set a baseline rate (lambda) of 1.2 visits and a relative increase of $$0.05 (1.2*1.05) = 1.26$$, with a control group of 3000 users and a treatment of 5000 users:

 {% highlight python %}